tinitiateprime/sqlserver/sqlserver-sql/sqlserver-db-sch-user.md

 -- Step 4:
 -- Set the database containment to partial to allow contained database users ALTER DATABASE [tinitiate] SET CONTAINMENT = PARTIAL;
+-- Allows the use of contained database users, which do not require server logins

 -- Step 5:
 -- Create a user named 'tiuser' with the password 'Tinitiate!23'